 MacRumors encourages blood and platelet donation for a simple reason: it saves lives.
 This page summarizes information for potential donors.
 For discussion of all aspects of blood and platelet donations (procedures, the need for donations, eligibility requirements, national differences, news, and controversies) see the MacRumors forums.
 Not everyone is eligible to donate.
 If you are not eligible yourself we ask that you help us spread the word and get other people to donate.
 There's no gift you can give that's more valuable and more appreciated than the gift of life to someone in need.

-Each time you donate blood or platelets, visit our 2019-2020 Team Page page, click PLEDGE TO GIVE BLOOD, and fill in your information.
+Each time you donate from June to the next April, visit the MacRumors 2020-2021 Team Page, click PLEDGE TO GIVE BLOOD, and fill in your information.
 It's that easy!

-Enter your MacRumors user name as your First Name and @macrumors as your Last Name.
-In the Comments field, tell us what type of donation and how many units, e.g., 1 unit of whole blood, 2 units of platelets, etc. We'll include you on the next year's MacRumors Blood Drive Honor Roll.
+Enter your MacRumors user name as your First Name and @ macrumors as your Last Name.
+In the Comments field, tell us what type of donation and how many units, e.g., 1 unit of whole blood, 2 units of platelets, etc. We'll include you in next May's MacRumors Blood Drive Honor Roll.

 Why blood and platelet donations are so important